 Enable Badges- Notifications will update badge number on app icon (if available).

-Prevent Night Time Messages- Disable messages between 11pm and 7am using local device time.
+Block Out Time- Disable messages between the set times using local device time.

 Data Recorded- Choose what type of data is recorded for the logs - none, standard or debug.